 To reduce this risk, the Board has appointed the Manager, which has a team with significant experience in Venture Capital Trust management, used to operating within the requirements of the Venture Capital Trust legislation.
-In addition, to provide further formal reassurance, the Board has appointed Philip Hare & Associates LLP as its taxation adviser, who report quarterly to the Board to independently confirm compliance with the Venture Capital Trust legislation, to highlight areas of risk and to inform on changes in legislation.
-Each investment in a new portfolio company is also pre-cleared with our professional advisers or H.M.
+In addition, to provide formal assurance, the Board has appointed Philip Hare & Associates LLP as its taxation adviser, who report quarterly to the Board to independently confirm compliance with the Venture Capital Trust legislation, and highlight areas of risk and to inform on changes in legislation.
+Each investment in a new portfolio company is also precleared with our professional advisers or H.M.
 Revenue & Customs.
 The Company monitors closely the extent of qualifying holdings and addresses this as required.